 The biggest mistake people make here is to use this valuable place to bore the recipients with useless information that they will scroll right over.
 It’s a big mistake because, in this day and age, where people are bombarded with emails all the time, having an attention-grabbing footer is essential if you want anyone to care about your email.

-There is no magic to improve your click through rate in email marketing.
+There is no magic to improving your click-through rate in email marketing.
 You need to be subtle and smart with the approach.
 Don’t overload your messages with your sales pitch.
 Focus on following these 7 unique tips to increase your email CTR.
 Ensure that your content is readable, engaging, and entertaining.
 Use Mumara One, It helps you to send personalized and targeted emails to your contacts which results in higher email CTR.